There is a starter set that gives you everything you need to make ice cream, sorbets, and fruit ice cream »To the starter set«

 My recommendation would be that Variegato-Perfecto!
-With the Variegatos can make great ice marbling.
-This not only makes your ice cream look even more gorgeous, but also gives it a great fruity and intense note.
-You can with our Variegato-Perfecto both fruits, fruit purees and fruit juices in Variegatotransform s.
-Without it, the sauces in the ice would become rock hard.
-That Variegato-Perfecto do you find " here "
+With the VariegatoYou can create amazing ice cream marbling.
+This not only makes your ice cream look even more gorgeous, but also gives it a wonderful fruity and intense note.
+You can use our Variegato-Perfecto both fruits, fruit purees and fruit juices in Variegatos.
+Without it, the sauces in the ice cream would become rock hard.
+Learn more in our shop at Variegato-Perfecto

-"White chocolate ice cream with blueberry"
+»White chocolate ice cream with blueberry «

 »Panna Cotta ice cream with winter plums«